Mythcell/layervis/README.md

 * **Filter weights** (actual kernel weights)
 * **Filter patterns** (filter responses visualised with gradient ascent, based on [this keras.io example](https://keras.io/examples/vision/visualizing_what_convnets_learn/))
 * **Class activation maps**
+* **Saliency maps**
 * **Image atlases**

 with plans for several more.

 ### Examples
-An interactive Jupyter notebook with several examples will be included soon.
-Here are some example snippets for typical usage.
+An example gallery Jupyter notebook will be included soon. <br> Here are some example snippets for typical usage:

 #### Feature maps